-Multiple-element Arrangements-We allocate revenue to all units of accounting within an arrangement with multiple deliverables at the inception of the arrangement using the relative selling price method.
+We allocate revenue to all units of accounting within an arrangement with multiple deliverables at the inception of the arrangement using the relative selling price method.
 The relative selling price method allocates any discount in an arrangement proportionally to each deliverable on the basis of each deliverable's relative selling price.
-The relative selling price established for each deliverable is based on vendor-specific objective evidence of fair value ("VSOE") if available, hird-party evidence of selling price if VSOE is not available, or best estimate of selling price reflects our best estimates of what the selling prices of certain deliverables would be if they were sold regularly on a stand-alone basis.
-Our process for determining best estimate of selling price for deliverables without VSOE or third-party evidence of selling price considers multiple factors that may vary depending upon the unique facts and circumstances related to each deliverable.
-Key factors considered by us in developing the relative selling prices for our technology licensing fees include prices charged by us for similar offerings and our historical pricing practices.
+The relative selling price established for each deliverable is based on vendor-specific objective evidence of fair value ("VSOE") if available, third-party evidence of selling price if VSOE is not available, or best estimate of selling prices of certain deliverables would be if they were sold regularly on a stand-alone basis.
+Our process for determining best estimate of selling price for deliverables without VSOE or third-party evidence of selling prices for our technology licensing fees include prices charged by us for similar offerings and our historical pricing practices.
 We may also consider additional factors as appropriate, including competition.